tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@Sarthakux/index.md

 ### ReactJS Pros n Cons

-_description_ A precise and to the point blog on the advantages and disadvantages of ReactJs in today's era.
+_description_ A precise and to the point blog on the pros n cons  of ReactJs in today's era.

 _hosted link_https://dev.to/sarthakux/reactjs-pros-n-cons-ji0